krzysztofrusek/Algae/README.md

 # Acknowledgment

-This work was supported by the National Science Centre, Poland under grant nr 2019/03/X/ST7/00386.
+This work was supported by the National Science Centre, Poland under grant nr 2019/03/X/ST7/00386 and by the the PL-Grid Infrastructure.